chaos-polymtl/lethe/.github/PULL_REQUEST_TEMPLATE.md

-# Description of the problem
+# Description of the issue

-- Explain the previous issue (description of the issue or the reference number of an open issue)
+- Describe the previous issue
-- Explain the need for a new feature or component
+- Explain the need for a new feature, component or example
-- Describe the added code

 # Description of the solution

 - Explain the solution to the existing issue
 - Explain the content of the new feature

-# How Has This Been Tested?
+# How has this been tested?

-- List and describe the test(s) for the added code (if there is no test for the pull request, explain why (i.e. the test already exists but was changed))
+- List and describe the new test(s) (i.e. what feature/parameter does it test)

-- [ ] Test A
-- [ ] Test B
+- Explain the changes and/or impacts on current tests
+- If not related to tests, how did you ensure that the solution works?

 # Documentation

-- If applicable, list the documentation files changed and their changes

-- [ ] File A
+- Summarize documentation

-# Future changes
+# Miscellaneous

+- Anything that you would like to add that does not fit into another category
 - If applicable, describe future changes or features that will be added in subsequent pull requests

-# Comments

-- Anything that you want to add up that didn't fit in any other category can be written here
+# Checklist (will be removed when merged)
+See [this page](https://chaos-polymtl.github.io/lethe/documentation/contributing.html#pull-requests) for more information about the pull request process.

+Code related list:
+- [ ] All in-code documentation related to this PR is updated (Doxygen format)
+- [ ] Lethe documentation is updated
+- [ ] If possible, new feature has a unit test or application test
+- [ ] Changelog (CHANGELOG.md) is updated
+- [ ] Code is indented with indent-all and .prm files with prm-indent

+Pull request related list:
+- [ ] Labels have been applied
+- [ ] There are at least 2 reviewers (or 1 if small feature) excluding the merger
+- [ ] If this PR close an issue or is related to a project, it is linked in the "Projects" or "Development" section